-As Nubank shifted from a credit card to a more robust banking ecosystem, it became evident the need for a more cohesive interface for our products.
+As Nubank shifted from a credit card company to a more robust banking ecosystem, it became evident the need for a more cohesive interface for our products.

 Long-format story below ↓